kwhitefoot/wp_post/README.md

 Very much not rules.

-A few self imposed guidlines to make the code a little easier to maintain.
+A few self imposed guidelines to make the code a little easier to maintain.

 * Global variables should be in _ALL CAPS_.